wsiff/qoracle/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the DWYW License.
+Go figure.

 ---